Space-Axolotl/Event-Horizon/content/1. The Verse/General Lore/Language & Slang.md

-**Going Dark:** (v) A phrase meaning to engage a void jump using a Dark Matter engine, likely originating from the closing of metal shutters and dimming of lights during jumps.
-Ex: “Going dark in three minutes, buckle up.

 **Locals:** (n) Native inhabitants of a world which have not encountered space travelers before.
 Ex: “Head back to the shuttle; keep your blasters ready, but mind the locals.”

 **Going Dark:** (v) A phrase meaning to engage a void jump using a Dark Matter engine, likely originating from the closing of metal shutters and dimming of lights during jumps.
 Ex: “Going dark in three minutes, buckle up.”